AARONKOSHY22/Intel-Unnati-ML/README.md

 # Python-for-ML
-This repository contains notebooks for basic ML
+This repository contains notebooks for basics in ML